netbirdio/docs/docs/how-to-guides/periodic-authentication.md

 :::danger
-Enabling peer expiration will cause some peers added with the SSO login to disconnect, and re-authentication will be required.
+Enabling peer expiration or changing the expiration period will cause some peers added with the SSO login to disconnect, and re-authentication will be required.
 :::

-### Disabling expiration individually per peer
+### Disable expiration individually per peer
+Sometimes, you might want to disable peer expiration for some peers.
-You can disable login expiration per peer without disabling expiration globally.
+With NetBird you can disable login expiration per peer without disabling expiration globally.
 In the Peers tab of the web UI click on the peer you want to disable expiration for and use the Login Expiration switch.
 Peers with `expiration disabled` will be marked with a corresponding label in the peers' table.